NicholasToon/osticket-prereqs/README.md

 ![Image](https://i.imgur.com/nw75Ifm.png)

-Open osTicket v1.15.8 from your Installation Files Folder -> Extract and copy “upload” folder to c:\inetpub\wwwroot via Browse -> Within c:\inetpub\wwwroot, Rename “upload” to “osTicket” (when you're putting the "upload" folder inside of "c:\inetpub\wwwroot", make sure it's renamed exactly "osTicket" with no spaces.
-If it's not named correctly or has a space, you'll get a "404 page not found") -> Return and Reload IIS (Open IIS, Stop and Start the server)
+Open osTicket v1.15.8 from your Installation Files Folder, extract and copy the "upload" folder to c:\inetpub\wwwroot via Browse.
+Within c:\inetpub\wwwroot, rename "upload" to "osTicket" (when you're placing the "upload" folder inside "c:\inetpub\wwwroot," make sure it's renamed as "osTicket" exactly, with no spaces.
+If it's not named correctly or has a space, you'll encounter a '404 page not found' error).
+Return and reload IIS (Open IIS, stop and start the server).

 ![Image](https://i.imgur.com/5LmJK6m.png)

- Once the server has been effectively restarted -> Sites -> Default Web Site -> (Double-Click) osTicket -> Browse *80
+Once the server has been effectively restarted, go to "Sites" -> "Default Web Site" -> (Double-Click) "osTicket" -> Browse *80.

 If you did everything correctly, you should have landed on the osTicket webpage.
 If not, just double-check the steps or give the tutorial another go.